Firigion/scarpets/README.md

 # Cover

 Cover is a small utility app oriented at createive mode decoration.
 To use it, put [cover.sc](https://github.com/Firigion/scarpets/blob/master/cover.sc) into your `/scripts` folder in your wrold save and run `/script load cover`.
 Its main function is to cover a block type with some other block, the idea being this helps spawnproof decorations and buildings.
+It can also generate random patterns from a block pool.

 To select what block to cover with what, place the block to cover in your offhand and the block to cover it _with_ in your main hand when running the command.
 If you want to do many block paris at once, place shulker box with the blocks to cover in the offhand and another one with the corresponding blocks in the main hand.
 Block pairs (covered-coveree) will be made by matching slots in the shulker box's inventoy.
-Blocks will only get palced replacing air.
+Blocks will only get placed replacing air.

-The app has three main modes: continuous, sphere and region.
+The app has four main modes: continuous, sphere, region and random.

 In continuos mode, a box will follow the player, and every tick all blocks in the box that match one of the pairs will get covered.
 Toggle continuous mode on and off with `/cover continuous` and set the box size with `/cover set_size <dx> <dy> <dz>` and it's vertical offset from the player's feet with `/cover set_offset <y_offset>`.
 Defaults to `/cover set_size 20 8 20` and `/cover set_offset 3`.